mnaatjes/docker-vue-php-template/README.md

 ### 3.1.4 Components
 - Why is `_button.scss` not plural?
 Is there just one button document for the entire site?
 Where do styles for states of the button go (e.g. hover, active, etc...)?

+  *

+- What does in `components/` directory and what does not?

 ### 3.1.5 Layout
 - If you aren't using a "grid system" or you are using flex or another layout - what do you call the document?